grafana/agent/docs/configuration/integrations/integrations-next/eventhandler-config.md

 To use the cache feature and maintain state in a Kubernetes environment, a [StatefulSet](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/) must be used.
 Sample manifests are provided at the bottom of this doc.
 Please adjust these according to your deployment preferences.
 You can also use a Deployment, however the presence of the cache file will not be guaranteed and the integration may ship duplicate entries in the event of a restart.
 Loki does not yet support entry deduplication for the A->B->A case, so further deduplication can only take place at the Grafana / front-end layer (Grafana Explore does provide some deduplication features for Loki datasources).

-This integration uses Agent's embedded Loki-comptaible `logs` subsystem to ship entries, and a logs client and sink must be configured to use the integration.
+This integration uses Grafana Agent's embedded Loki-compatible `logs` subsystem to ship entries, and a logs client and sink must be configured to use the integration.
 Please see the sample Agent config below for an example configuration.
 [Pipelines](https://grafana.com/docs/loki/latest/clients/promtail/pipelines/) and relabel configuration are not yet supported, but these features will be added soon.
 You should use the `job=eventhandler cluster=...` labels to query your events (you can then use LogQL on top of the result set).

 If not running the integration in-cluster, the integration will use `kubeconfig_path` to search for a valid Kubeconfig file, defaulting to a kubeconfig in the user's home directory.
 If running in-cluster, the appropriate `ServiceAccount` and Roles must be defined.
 Sample manifests are provided below.